kaikaiyao/kubernets/README.md

 # Running a Kubernetes Pod on EIDF Clusters

-This guide explains the process of building a Docker image on Windows, pushing it to your repository, and deploying a Kubernetes pod on the EIDF clusters.
-An appendix is also provided to clarify the machine relationships and SSH access setup.
+This guide explains the process of building a Docker image on Windows, pushing it to your repository, deploying a Kubernetes pod on the EIDF clusters, and managing the associated PersistentVolumeClaim (PVC).
+An appendix is provided to clarify machine relationships and SSH access setup.

 ---